 - advising and supporting member agencies on local political action

-We keep in constant contact with our members through email, individual phone calls and site visits including:
+Family Service Ontario also keeps in constant contact with members through email, individual phone calls and site visits including:

 - a weekly email update (Family Service Ontario This Week)